 The Academy Plus programme offers the chance to continue working with our tutors over a longer period at a less intensive pace.

-The course will run for 9 weeks (Mon 31 March – Mon 26 May) with a two-hour online group workshop each Monday, 7-9pm UK and divided between your three tutors, with Anthony leading weeks 1-3, Jack weeks 4-6, and Caroline weeks 7-9.
+The course will run for 9 weeks (Mon 16 June – Mon 11 August) with a two-hour online group workshop each Monday, 7-9pm UK and divided between your three tutors, with each tutor leading 3 weeks.

 As with all our Academy courses, you’ll be provided with session recordings, password-protected on our Vimeo, for your future reference, as well as access to a Padlet for materials.